 There are many resources that people can use for treatment, prevention, and creating awareness during National Recovery Month.
 They include:

 This line offers 24 hours of confidential chat with SAMHSA’s experts.
 You can call them and get referrals for treatment.
-Additionally, they can help you locate Recovery Month services that are near you.
+Additionally, they can help you locate Recovery Month services near you.
 SAMHSA has this number open to assist you in gaining knowledge that can help you cope with an addiction or mental disorder.

 Attending this event will enlighten you on useful ways of coping with these disorders and supporting others who are recovering.
 It will be at The Westin Chicago Northwest Hotel in Itasca, Illinois.
 This year’s celebration marks the silver anniversary of the program.

 These items will raise awareness not only among the buyers but also those who interact with them.
-You can print various texts on the merchandise that will help achieve the goals of the National Recovery Month.
+You can print various texts on the merchandise that will help achieve the goals of National Recovery Month.
 Printings on cups, t-shirts, caps, and hoodies can be an excellent way to communicate your message.

 Mental illness and addiction are two disorders you do not have to travel far to encounter.
 They are affecting people close to you.
 Organizing an event allows people to open up and discuss them.
 These discussions are crucial in getting to know the two disorders well.